treyhunner/treyhunner.github.com/source/_posts/2019-03-18-making-the-most-of-the-pycon-sprints.markdown

 If you're at the sprints to learn, you do want to struggle *some*.
 Struggling is a great way to learn, but don't let yourself flounder for too long on issues that aren't your area of expertise.
-If you get stuck, attempt to fix your problem by trial-and-error and Googling, talk to your neighbor or your [rubber duck][] and **if you're after you've given yourself some time to troubleshoot, ask for help**!
+If you get stuck, attempt to fix your problem by trial-and-error and Googling, talk to your neighbor or your [rubber duck][] and **after you've given yourself some time to troubleshoot, ask for help**!

 ### Plan to follow-through when home (if you'd like)

 Keep in mind that you may not complete your work at the sprints.
-You're likely to find yourself at the end of your sprints still in the middle of a pull request back-and-forth.
+You're likely to find yourself **still in the middle of a pull request back-and-forth at the end of your sprints**.
 Pull requests often require more work before merging.
 So expect to get started at the sprints, not finish.

 You're welcome to drop out after the sprints if you'd like, but maintainers appreciate it if you can follow through if you have the time and interest.
-If you do plan to complete your pull request at home, ask the project maintainer what form of remote communication would be best for questions you have regarding contributions.
+If you do plan to complete your pull request at home, **ask the project maintainer what form of remote communication would be best for questions you have regarding contributions**.

 ### Empathize with others